 - Hunger in African American, Latino, and Native American communities is higher because of systemic racial injustice.
 To achieve a hunger-free America, we must address the root causes of hunger and structural and systemic inequities.

 What can I do to help?

 Advocate.
 Donate.
 Volunteer.
 There are many ways to help fight hunger in your community, and these three are simple to remember and yet incredibly impactful.
 Every gift, no matter how small makes a difference.
-Every post about a policy impacts those struggling with hunger.
-Every hour of time you spend helps your neighbors in need.
+Every post about anti-hunger policy spreads awareness and inspires others to take action.
+Every hour of time you spend volunteering supports our mission and impacts your community.